owlbarn/owlbarn.github.io/_sources/project/finished.rst.txt

-The Design and Optimiation of Computation Graph
+The Optimisation of Computation Graph
 -------------------------------------------------

 By **Liang Wang** | PhD | June 2018 | `{Techreport 01} <https://ocaml.xyz>`_